Antonio417/Motor_Control_Solar_Sintering/README.md

 - 12V power supply
 - U2D2 Power Hub

-Libraries can be obtained by downloading the attached appropriate folders.
+Libraries can be obtained by downloading the attached appropriate folders for corresponding language into your own environtment.
+The example code used was done in Python due to it's ease of use and understandability.